LucieScharre/SHPasteroids/README.md

 plots.py - reads in code output files to produce histograms and scatter plots of the results

-sentry.txt, ESA.txt, MPC emoid sorted.txt - lists of potentially hazardous asteroids that are read in the main codes
+sentry 2.txt, ESA.txt, MPC emoid sorted.txt - lists of potentially hazardous asteroids that are read in the main codes

 output files - named by plate catalogue and asteroid list, '<20' references magnitudes below 20, 'low del' contain only positional uncertainties within the plate boundaries, deltas contain the uncertainties in degrees, needed to plot the scatter plot in plots.py